tawfiqkhalilieh/ifAssignment-simple-syntax-research/resuls.md

 <img src="./results.png"/>

-### I'll go over 11 new languages and show if they support this syntax or forbidd it.
+### I'll go over 12 programming languages and show if they support this syntax or forbidd it.

 #### Language List: